vedmaka/Mediawiki-Views/README.md

 Mediawiki-Views
 ===============
 Views extension for Mediawiki.

-Beings some templating in dev process to separate html and php.
+Brings some templating in dev process to separate html and php.

 Instead of using inline html blocks in php, just use Views.
 Example